Peterr181/moviesApp/README.md

   - Preventing the deletion of films that are currently rented.
   - Ensuring a customer cannot be deleted if they have active rentals.
   - Other validation checks to ensure data consistency and prevent improper operations.

+This app was created for my uni subject purposes.